adhamw/WPFPixelCanvas/README.md

 │       └──── MainWindow.cs      ##   The screen space accompanied by start/stop buttons.
 │
 └── Common
-    ├──── CRelayCommand.cs              ##   Used to create bindable commands properties in the ViewModel.
+    ├──── RelayCommand.cs              ##   Used to create bindable commands properties in the ViewModel.
-    └──── CNotificationPropertyBase.cs  ##   Base for a property that can notify the UI when its value changes
+    └──── NotificationPropertyBase.cs  ##   Base for a property that can notify the UI when its value changes
 ```

 # REQUIREMENTS